 "Overhang" refers to the number of ordinary shares that are subject to outstanding awards or remain available for new award grants.
-The following table shows the total number of ordinary shares that were subject to outstanding restricted share and restricted share unit awards granted under the Plan, that were subject to outstanding options granted under the Plan, and that were then available for new award grants under the Plan as of December 31, 2020.
-For awards subject to performance-based vesting requirements, such as the PSUs (as described above under "Executive Compensation - Compensation Discussion and Analysis - Long-Term Equity Incentive Compensation"), the number of shares presented (1) is based on achieving the maximum level of performance, even though the actual share payout for these awards may be less than the maximum number below, and (2) for shares subject to awards for which no grant date has been established under FASB ASC Topic 718 due to the operation of the performance-based vesting requirements, such shares are reported in the year granted by our Board or Compensation Committee.
+The following table shows the total number of ordinary shares that were subject to outstanding restricted share and restricted share unit awards granted under the Plan, that were subject to outstanding options granted under the Plan, and that were then available for new award grants under the Plan as of March 11, 2022.
+For awards subject to performance-based vesting requirements, such as the PSUs (as described above under "Executive Compensation - Compensation Discussion and Analysis Long-Term Equity Incentive Compensation"), the number of shares presented is based on achieving the maximum level of performance, even though the actual share payout for these awards may be less than the maximum number below.